course-files/DistributedDatabases-HDFS-MapReduce-WideColumn/README.md

 ## Lecture Notes

-Please refer to the "Lecture Notes on Distributed Databases" for more details.
+Please refer to the "Lecture Notes on Non-Relational Models" for more details.

 ## Technology Stack